MicrosoftDocs/cpp-docs/docs/preprocessor/c-cpp-preprocessor-reference.md

 Discusses the four preprocessor-specific operators used in the context of the `#define` directive.

 [Predefined macros](../preprocessor/predefined-macros.md)\
-Discusses predefined macros as specified by ANSI and Microsoft C++.
+Discusses predefined macros as specified by the C and C++ standards and by Microsoft C++.

 [Pragmas](../preprocessor/pragma-directives-and-the-pragma-keyword.md)\
 Discusses pragmas, which offer a way for each compiler to offer machine- and operating system-specific features while retaining overall compatibility with the C and C++ languages.